Ayguatébia-Talau: Toponymy

-The name of Ayguatébia comes from the Latin aqua tebeda, meaning lukewarm water, in relation with warm springs found in Ayguatébia.
+The name of Ayguatébia comes from the Latin aqua tepida, meaning lukewarm water, in relation with warm springs found in Ayguatébia.

 The name of Talau comes from a pre-Latin radical, Tal or Tala, meaning a small plateau found above a cliff or a hill, which corresponds to the situation of the village of Talau, located above the valley of the Cabrils river.

 History

 The commune Ayguatébia-Talau was created on January 1, 1983, by uniting the former communes of Ayguatébia and Talau.